MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks

 > [!NOTE]
-> This method currently is not implemented.
+> This method currently isn't implemented.

 This method emulates the functionality of the [`LVM_MOVEITEMTOGROUP`](/windows/win32/Controls/lvm-moveitemtogroup) message, as described in the Windows SDK.